Elements of Sequential Monte Carlo: Distributed Sequential Monte Carlo

 The island particle filter fits into the standard \gls{SMC} framework.
-To make this explicit we start by writing $\up = \up_{1:\Tm}$ where $\up_\tm$ corresponds to all the random variables generated \emph{at iteration $\tm$} of an (internal) \gls{SMC} sampler.
+To make this explicit we start by writing $\up = \up_{1:\Tm}$ where $\up_\tm$ corresponds to all the basic random variables generated \emph{at iteration $\tm$} of an (internal) \gls{SMC} sampler with $\Np$ particles.
+For example, $\up_\tm$ could correspond to a collection of independent uniform random variables needed to implement the resampling and propagation step at iteration $\tm$.
+Equivalently, we can view $\up_\tm$ as the random seed used for generating these variables.
 By making the (non restrictive) assumption that these auxiliary variables are drawn independently at each iteration we can write

 The island particle filter is then a standard \gls{SMC} sampler with $M$ particles, targeting the sequence of distributions